We provide free help and advice on applying for your visa and we are happy to check your documents and answer any questions.View content

 Please note that General Visitors are not permitted to study.

 All non-EU/EEA nationals do need a visa (entry clearance) to come to study in the UK if staying longer than six months.
 All non-EU/EEA national students MUST obtain entry clearance (a visa) before travelling to the UK.
 The type of visa you need may depend on the programme you are on.
 Students who are studying degree-level programmes will usually need a Tier 4 (General) student visa, unless they are on another visa category such as 'Dependent'.
 However, language students and students who do not meet the UK Visas and Immigration's minimum English language requirements for the degree level programme they wish to attend may have to apply for a Student Visitor visa for up to 11 months.

-Please contact the University’s International Student Office if you have any questions.
+Please contact the University’s International Recruitment Team if you have any questions.

 Applying for your Tier 4 Visa

 To apply for a Tier 4 visa you will need a Confirmation of Acceptance of Studies (CAS) statement.
 The University can issue this to you once you have paid your deposit or shown us a letter of financial guarantee (e.g if you are being sponsored to study your course).
 You must also have an unconditional offer from us and have sent us all the documents we have asked for (passport etc).

 When your offer is unconditional and you have paid your deposit we can issue you with a CAS request form (click here to download).
 Once completed you should return this to us and providing we are happy with the information you have provided we can issue you with a CAS in an email format.